OpenSourcePolitics/decidim-module_phone_authorization_handler/README.md

-# Decidim::PhoneAuthorizationHandler
+# Module Phone Authorization Handler

-A simple authorization handler which asks to the user a phone number before make action.
+Ask a phone number through a Decidim authorization handler before any protected action.

+## Requirements
+* Decidim `>= v0.25.2`

 ## Usage

-PhoneAuthorizationHandler will be available as a Component for a Participatory Space.
+**[Work in progress]**

+Explain how to setup the authorization handler directly from Decidim's backoffice

 ## Installation